KevinAiken/CSC4980_horse_racing_dapp/README.md

 An application for you and your friends to bet on horse races on the Blockchain with Ethereum!

 ## 💯 Project facts
-* Developed by Alexander Mitchell, Kevin Aiken, Jenny Choi, Kevin Luna, and Aarohi Savaliya.
+* Developed by Kevin Aiken, Alexander Mitchell, Jenny Choi, Kevin Luna, and Aarohi Savaliya.

+## Technology stack
+### Frontend
+1. React
+2. Reacstrap
+3. Drizzle

+### Blockchain
+1. Truffle
+2. Ganache
+3. Metamask
+3. Solidity

 ## 🏎 Getting up and Running